-VIC 201 Paper, Ink & Finishing Technologies
+VIC 201 4 credits Paper, Plastic, Ink and Finishing

-An excellent course for managers of bindery, customer service representatives or freelance graphic designers interested in knowing how paper interacts with ink and the finishing process.
+Ink properties and how it interacts with the surface of various papers and plastic is covered.
+Paper and other substrates are analyzed for structure, strength and surface quality.
 Students study the manufacture, type and requirements for printing ink and paper.
-Hands-on operation and procedures used in finishing processes include ink mixing and testing, paper testing, calculating, paper cutting, folding, stitching, drilling, padding and the line-up table are covered.
+Handson operation and procedures used in finishing processes are covered.
 Recommended for anyone involved with the design, planning, production and finishing of a printed product.
-Laboratory: 6 hours (course fee required)
+(Formerly Paper, Ink & Finishing Technologies) Lecture: 2 hours Laboratory: 4 hours (course fee required)

-VIC 202 Typography
+VIC 202 4 credits Graphic Design Typography

 The exploration of the construction, function and application of typography as a design and communication element are covered in a series of projects.
 Emphasis is placed on creativity, legibility and readability of the final product.
 The projects may become elements of a professional portfolio.
-It is recommended that students taking this course have some MAC or PC experience or VIC 104 $\Rightarrow$ and a working knowledge of Illustrator or VIC 142 $\Rightarrow$ .
+(Formerly Typography)